AudiusProject/docs.audius.org/docs/api/sdk/classes/full.UsersApi.md

 **getTracksByUserHandle**(`requestParameters`): `Promise`<[`TrackFull`](../interfaces/full.TrackFull.md)[]\>

-Gets the tracks created by a user using the user\'s handle
+Gets the tracks created by a user using the user's handle

 #### Parameters